*5 Minutes Read

 Spot colors are created using a standardized color matching system developed by Pantone Inc., a company that specializes in color technology.
 Each spot color is identified by a unique name and number and is represented by a pre-mixed ink formula that specifies the amounts of ink (or other colorants) needed to achieve the desired color.

-When are spot colors used?
+When are these colors used?
 They are used for:

 Metallic or fluorescent colors are difficult to achieve using CMYK printing.
 Spot colors are the best option for reproducing these colors accurately.

 If color accuracy is critical, such as in packaging design or branding, spot colors are the best choice.
-Spot colors are more consistent and predictable than CMYK colors.
+They are more consistent and predictable than CMYK colors.

 When designing for color printing with spot colors, there are 5 tips you can follow to ensure the best results: